-- Titanium Electrolysis Cell - The cell must be manufactured with a high grade titanium coating.
+- Titanium Electrolysis Cell - The cell must be manufactured with a high grade titanium.
 Systems using electrolysis cells that are manufactured from lower quality alloys will deteriorate quickly and may not be generating hypochlorous acid.
-If the electrolysis cell is made from steel or other lower grade metals, the electrolysis cell will deteriorate very quickly and will generate harmful chromium compounds that can be carcinogenic.
+If the electrolysis cell is made from steel or other lower grade metals, the electrolysis cell will deteriorate very quickly and will generate harmful hexavalent chromium compounds that can be carcinogenic.

 - Size of the Electrolysis Cell - Our electrolysis cell is relatively large for a 1 Liter pitcher and only requires 2 grams of salt to generate 200 ppm of hypochlorous acid.
 Even higher concentrations can be generated if the system is run for extra cycles.
 Many low quality systems manufactured in China are requiring very large quantities of salt.
 If you see that the directions on a system require 5 to 20 grams of salt per Liter, you can be sure that the electrolysis cell is very small and your solution salinity will be extremely high.
 Most likely the system is generating sodium hypochlorite (NaOCl) and not hypochlorous acid (HOCl).

 Power Adapter (US Plug)

 Click Here to View Research on COVID-19 Virus

 Frequently Asked Questions

 What is the active molecule in the disinfectant generated from water and salt?

 The active molecule is hypochlorous acid (HOCl).
 Hypochlorous acid is a powerful oxidant and is 100 times more efficient at killing bacteria than chlorine bleach or sodium hypochlorite (NaOCl).
 Hypochlorous acid is safe and natural.
 It is found in our blood as one of the most powerful biological oxidants generated by our white blood cells against invading pathogens.